-TREATMENTS AND ACTIVITIES
+TREATMENTS AND ACTIVITIES AT SOUKYA

 Therapeutic yoga takes place twice a day in a beautifully-decorated, open-sided, thatched yoga pavilion and, if you still feel energetic after that you can make use of the walking/running track which skirts the property.
 A soundproof meditation room has been constructed underneath the new chapel.